 a vital part of your health care

-Vitality Treatment Centre has several therapists on staff.
-In accordance with provincial regulation, all of our therapists are licensed and in good standing with their respective licensing bodies, College of Massage Therapists of BC and/or College of Traditional Chinese Medicine Practitioners and Acupuncturists of BC
+In accordance with provincial regulation, all of our therapists are licensed and in good standing with their respective licensing organizations:

 Christina graduated from Victoria's West Coast College of Massage Therapy in 2013.
 She has since taken foot massage classes in Thailand and worked at a summer resort fishing lodge on Haida Gwaii.
 Christina is passionate about bringing her therapeutic knowledge to the table, creating individualized treatment plans and home exercises based on client wellness goals — assisting in the shift from pain and stress to mindful breathing and movement.
 Christina joined Vitality's dynamic team of therapists in 2014.